 - Platforms used (iOS or Android)

-- Native language (or other demographics like location, gender, education, and family status.)
+- Native language (or other demographic variables like location, gender, education, and family status.)

 After identifying eligible user representatives, get their input on two types of user requirements to develop an app.